Image Ruth Johnston, Flickr

 Their silken coat requires a weekly groom to keep it tangle free.

 One of the oldest naturally occurring breeds of cat, the Turkish Angora.
 Their name comes from from the capital of Turkey, Ankara, formerly called Angora.
 Longhaired cats have existed in the Middle East for centuries, and they were brought to Europe in the 1600s.
 This was when the earliest mention of the breed occurred.
 Later, in his book “Our Cats and All About Them”, dated 1889, Harrison Weir mentions that they are not new to the cat world, he writes;

 “They are not new to us, being mentioned by writers nearly a hundred years ago, if not more.
 I well remember white specimens of uncommon size on sale in Leadenhall Market, more than forty years since; the price usually was five guineas, though some of the rare excellence would realise double that sum”.

-After 45 years of being quietly bred at the zoo, the breed was re-discovered by American servicemen and in 1962, Colonel and Mrs Walter Grant imported the first pair of Turkish Angoras from Ankara Zoo.
-This pair, an odd eyed male named Yildiz and an amber-eyed female named Yildizcek were to become the foundation of the breed in the USA.
+After 45 years of being quietly bred at the zoo, the breed was re-discovered by American servicemen, and in 1962, Colonel and Mrs Walter Grant imported the first pair of Turkish Angoras from Ankara Zoo.
+This pair, an odd-eyed male named Yildiz and an amber-eyed female named Yildizcek were to become the foundation of the breed in the USA.
 The Grants imported two more Turkish Angoras in 1966.

 The coat is semi-long, close lying and extremely fine.
-The Turkish Angoras have a beautiful plumed tail, a mane and knickerbockers.
+The Turkish Angoras have a beautiful plumed tail, a mane, and knickerbockers.

 Due to the fine texture of the coat, it is not prone to matting and brush once a week should be enough to remove any loose hairs.